google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 The best approach in our opinion is responsive web design, though many websites exist that use the other methods.

 Determine which URL structure suits your webpage.
-Then try respective best practices to optimize it for search engines.
+Then try the respective best practices to optimize it for search engines.

-### We recommend Responsive Web Design
+### We recommend responsive web design

 The benefit of making your website responsive are: